Research Associate Professor of English

 - Seventeenth- and Eighteenth-Century British Literature; Animal Studies; Gender Studies; Literature and Science; Environmental Humanities

-Although I am trained in early modern literature and culture, my research over the past ten years has been shaped by several new interdisciplinary fields: Animal Studies, Science Studies, Food Studies, and Environmental Humanities.
-My book Imperfect Creatures: Vermin, Literature, and the Sciences of Life, 1550-1750 explores how seventeenth- and eighteenth-century art and literature register and address environmental pressures during The Little Ice Age, when temperatures across Northwestern Europe dropped, on average, two degrees.
+My research over the past ten years has been shaped by several new interdisciplinary fields: Animal Studies, Science Studies, Food Studies, and Environmental Humanities.
+My book Imperfect Creatures: Vermin, Literature, and the Sciences of Life, 1600-1750 explores how seventeenth- and eighteenth-century art and literature register and address environmental pressures during The Little Ice Age, when temperatures across Northwestern Europe dropped, on average, two degrees.
 Widespread food insecurity made rodents, birds, and other small creatures an ongoing threat to fragile food supplies.
-Forthcoming work attends to food systems, animals, and ecological pressures in several historical and geographic contexts, including early modern Africa, eighteenth-century Ireland, and post-Enlightenment India.
-My new book, in progress, asks what humanists can bring to historical conversations about food-borne illnesses and zoonotic diseases, and advocates for a new field of study: the medical posthumanities.
+Forthcoming work attends to food systems, animals, and ecological pressures in several historical and geographic contexts.
 With Robert Markley, I am the editor of AnthropoScene, a book series published by Pennsylvania State University Press.
+I am also co-editor (with Barbara Benedict) of The Palgrave Handbook of Literature and Science: Eighteenth Century.

 - B.A.
 English, Auburn University, 1981 M.A.
 English, Louisiana State University, 1987 Ph.D.
 English, Louisiana State University.
 Distinction, 1990.

-- "Insects as Symbols."
+- "Insects as Symbols: Evidence, Emblem and Allegory in the Christian Renaissance."
 A Cultural History of Insects in the Renaissance.
-Ed.
-Sheryl Smith.
-London and New York, Bloomsbury, 2018.
+London: Bloomsbury, 2019.
+Forthcoming.

-- "Zoonotic Shakespeare: Disease and the Medical (Post)humanities."
+- "Zoonotic Shakespeare: Animals, Plagues, and the Medical Posthumanites."
 Routledge Handbook of Shakespeare and Animals.
-Eds.
+Ed.
 Karen Raber and Holly Dugan.
 London: Routledge, 2019.

 - "Swift Among the Locusts: Vermin, Infestation, and Natural Philosophy."
-Animals and Animality in the Literary Field. .
+Animals and Animality in the Literary Field.
 Ed.
 Bruce Boehrer, Molly Hand, and Brian Massumi.
 Cambridge: Cambridge University Press, 2018.
-Forthcoming.
+136-155.

 - "Gut Ecology: Meat Science, Modernity, and Carrion Aversion in Gandhi's India."
 Configurations: A Journal of Literature, Science, and Technology 25 (2017): 215-35.